jt-atan/Acess-mdb-MPC/README.md

 1. Verify the table exists using list_tables_tool
 2. Check for typos in the table name
 3. For tables with spaces, ensure the name is in square brackets: `[Table Name]`

+### Working with Linked Tables

+**Feature:** The connector now properly detects and lists linked tables from external MDB files.

+The tool uses two methods to detect linked tables:
+1. A more inclusive approach for detecting regular tables
+2. A specialized query to the MSysObjects system table to find linked tables (Type=6)

+**Notes:**
+- Linked tables may have their source files in different locations
+- All linked tables can be queried just like regular tables
+- If you need to filter only linked tables, use: `filter_tables_tool(conn_id="database.mdb", substring="desired_name")`

+## Recent Updates

+### Added Support for Linked Tables (April 2025)
+- Enhanced the `list_tables` function to properly detect linked tables (Type=6 in MSysObjects)
+- Added specialized query to MSysObjects to ensure linked tables are included in listings
+- Improved table type detection and filtering to include all relevant table types
+- Added debug output to help diagnose table detection issues

 ## Development and Contribution